zchee/zistretto/README.md

 ### Config

-The `Config` struct is passed to `NewCache` when creating Ristretto instances (see the example above).
+The `Config` struct is passed to `NewCache` when creating Zistretto instances (see the example above).

 **NumCounters** `int64`